klughammer/node-randomstring/README.md

     - `numeric` - [0-9]
     - `hex` - [0-9 a-f]
     - `custom` - any given characters
-  - `capitalisation` - define whether the output should be lowercase / uppercase only. (default: null) [OPTIONAL]
+  - `capitalization` - define whether the output should be lowercase / uppercase only. (default: null) [OPTIONAL]
     - `lowercase`
     - `uppercase`